AnimMouse/setup-yt-dlp/README.md

 ```

 For Linux, this will install [yt-dlp/FFmpeg-Builds](https://github.com/yt-dlp/FFmpeg-Builds) with some patches necessary for smooth integration with yt-dlp.\
-For Windows and MacOS, this will install FFmpeg using [FedericoCarboni/setup-ffmpeg](https://github.com/FedericoCarboni/setup-ffmpeg).
+For Windows and macOS, this will install FFmpeg using [FedericoCarboni/setup-ffmpeg](https://github.com/FedericoCarboni/setup-ffmpeg).

 If you already installed FFmpeg in GitHub Runners, no need to set `with-ffmpeg` to `true`.